iAgentNTU/iAgentNTU.github.io/_people/Jacky_Yeh.md

 My current research is image paragraphing.
 Teaching machines how to describe images in a more semantically precise way is always my enthusiasm about.
 Also, I am interested in IoT, serving as TA of "Advanced Topics in Internet of Things" this semester.

-At leisure time, I love playing basketball, playing tabletop games, and hang out with friends.
+At leisure time, I love playing basketball, playing tabletop games, and hanging out with friends.
 Nice to meet you all!